 Injected cocaine leaves your system faster than inhaled or smoked cocaine does.
 Injected cocaine also makes you feel stimulated quicker than other ingestion methods do.

-Generally, the faster you feel the effects from a cocaine high, the sooner it will make its way out of your body.
+Generally, the faster you feel the effects of a cocaine high, the sooner it will make its way out of your body.

 However, all forms of the drug can be detected by a cocaine drug test for at least one day.